JetBrains/kotlin-web-site/docs/topics/scripting/custom-script-deps-tutorial.md

    </tab>
    </tabs>

-2. Create the `src/main/kotlin/` directory in the module and add Kotlin source file, for example, `host.kt`.
+2. Create the `src/main/kotlin/` directory in the module and add a Kotlin source file, for example, `host.kt`.

 3. Define the `main` function for the application.
 In its body, check that it has one argument – the path to the script file – and execute the script.
 You'll define the script execution in a separate function `evalFile` in the next step.
    Declare it empty for now.

    `main` can look like this: